chronicleprotocol/documentation/docs/Developers/Guides/Chronicle Pull Oracles/getLatestPrices.md

 # Returns

-Returns a Promise that provides an array of objects
+Returns a promise that provides an array of objects.

 ```js
 [